the-turing-way/the-turing-way/community-members/camila-rangel-smith.md

 > During her PhD she participated on the discovery of the Higgs Boson particle announced by CERN in 2012.
 > She continued working on ATLAS as a postdoc with Uppsala University where she focused on searches for physics beyond the Standard Model of Particle Physics.

-> Right before joining the Turing, she worked as Data Scientist in the EdTech sector developing innovative products focused on the assessment process in education.
+> Right before joining the Turing Institute, she worked on technical ways to improve how we assess learners and what they learned.

 ## Current work